Shehabov/Satellite-Alert-System/README.md

 ### Usage Guide

+- The red pin on map shows the user location on map.
+- The user location intially is set to Lat Long Coordinates of Istanbul.
 - The red circled dots on the map are position coordinates of satellites.
-- Satellite position coordinated are updated by every 5 secs.
+- Satellite position coordinated are updated after every 5 secs.
-- The user location intially is set to Lat Long Coordinates of Istanbul.
 - Table below the map gives the passes information specific to the user location.
 - Click on RESET Button to reset the page any time.
    ![1](./orbimages/guide/1.png)